Talisa Dean 12/03/18

 Crazy, we know.

-NOTE: The White Horse is temporarily closed due to Covid.
-You can find out more at their website right HERE.
+NOTE: The White Horse is open daily.
+You can find out more, and book a table, HERE.

 The White Horse | 1-3 Parsons Green, SW6 4UL